mtyree18/Rocket-Pi/PLANNING.md

 Planning Documents: https://drive.google.com/drive/folders/1tZ5dSv5s1o1vbS3MPye-oxdw0tjJOcvf?usp=sharing

 # Just Kidding, now we're donig a stomp rocket because it would take too much time to do previous idea.

+## New Planning

+We have decided to do a stomp rocket because the mechanics are simple and it can be designed efficiently.

+##